Neural network approximation and estimation of classifiers with classification boundary in a Barron class: A technical bound involving the total variation

 It is natural to wonder whether deeper networks can improve on shallow neural networks regarding approximation and estimation problems.
-The fundamental property enabling ``di\-men\-sion-free'' approximation by shallow neural networks is that the function to be approximated should belong to the closed convex hull of the set of simple neurons.
+The fundamental property enabling ``di\-men\-sion-free'' approximation by \emph{shallow} neural networks is that the function to be approximated should belong to the closed convex hull of the set of simple neurons.
 The corresponding property for deep networks has been identified to be a certain summability property of the weights of approximating neural networks.
 In \cite[Equation 1]{barron2018approximation}, this summability property is called the \emph{variation} of the neural network.
-To avoid ambiguities with the variation of a measure or function, we will refer to this notion as the \emph{weight variation}.
+To avoid ambiguities with the (total) variation of a measure or function, we will refer to this notion as the \emph{weight variation}.
 More precisely, the weight variation is the $\ell^1$ norm of the entries of the product of the weight matrices of the neural networks \footnote{Here, it should be noted that all weights are assumed to be non-negative in \cite{barron2018approximation}, which is accomplished there without loss of generality by a slight modification of the activation function.}.
 In \cite[Theorem~1]{barron2018approximation} it is shown that if arbitrarily large neural networks are of bounded weight variation, then these neural networks can be well approximated by smaller neural networks.
 Here the size of the neural networks is measured via the encoding complexity of the weights.
 Moreover, the reduction in size is independent of the dimension.
 The weight variation also serves as a motivation for the so-called \emph{path norm} that is fundamental to the definition of generalized Barron spaces associated to compositional function representation in \cite{wojtowytsch2020banach}.
 This path norm can be understood as the continuous counterpart of the weight variation.
 Correspondingly, the elements of the generalized Barron spaces in \cite{wojtowytsch2020banach} are those functions that can be obtained as limits of deep neural networks with bounded variation, for increasing width.
+We also mention \cite{lee2017ability}, which studies approximation of functions that are compositions of $n$ classical Barron functions and shows that these can then be efficiently approximated by neural networks with $n+1$ layers.